GLOBAL MARKETS-Global shares slide as interest-rate risk rises and geopolitics heat up

 Asia-Pacific valuationshttps://tmsnrt.rs/2Dr2BQA

-(Additional reporting Karin Stohecker in London and by Wayne Cole in Sydney; Editing by Shri Navaratnam and John Stonestreet)
+(Additional reporting by Bansari Mayur in Bangalore, Karin Stohecker in London and by Wayne Cole in Sydney; Editing by Shri Navaratnam, John Stonestreet and Chizu Nomiyama)

 ((amanda.cooper@thomsonreuters.com))